-Finally, we would like to point out that the quantum anomalous spin Hall effect can also be understood from the electron ZB in TIs.
+Similarly, the quantum anomalous spin Hall effect might also be understood from the electron dynamics in TIs.
 Considering a ferromagnetic TI, a giant Zeeman splitting results in a spin-up inverted and a spin-down normal band structure, we assume these magnetic ions polarized along $z$ axis.
-This situation corresponds to the BHZ Hamiltonian with the positive and negative $M$ for spin-up and spin-down electrons, respectively.
-From the above discussions, the spin-up (down) electrons show normal oscillating (bending) trajectory (see Fig. 2).
+This situation corresponds to the BHZ Hamiltonian with the positive and negative $ M$ for spin-up and spin-down electrons, respectively.
+From the above discussions, the spin-up (down) electrons show normal oscillating (bending) trajectory (see Figs. 3).
 Therefore, the edge states only appear for spin-down electrons, i.e., the quantum anomalous spin Hall effect.
-Similar behavior can also be found in three-dimensional topological insulators, because the form of the Hamiltonian of 3D\ TI is almost the same as that of 2D\ TI.
-Therefore one can expect that the bending trajectory of electrons in 3D\ TIs will lead to the topological surface states.
+Similar behavior can also be found in three-dimensional topological insulators, because the form of the Hamiltonian of 3D TI is almost the same as that of 2D TI.
+Therefore one can expect that the bending trajectory of electrons in 3D TIs will lead to the topological surface states.